obtusecanadiangoose/macrosynth/README.md

 # Usage

-A very basic synth (at the moment), the top keys select the various menus displayed on the screen on the left, with the bottom 8 keys playing the notes root5 -> root6
+A very basic 2osc synth (at the moment), the top keys select the various menus displayed on the screen on the left, with the bottom 8 keys playing the notes root5 -> root6

 ## Main
 ### 1.0 (Main page 1)
 Selected by default
  - Key [Maj only atm - although if you know your relative minors this won't matter XD]
    - selects the root note and changes the scale of the 8 keys
- - Wave [Saw, Square, Sine, DistSine (sine wave convolved with a noise func.), Noise]
  - Octave [-1 - 8]
    - Changing the octave and placing a note in the sequencer does not remove the previous note, even if the pad is still lit (ie, C6 and C4 can trigger on the same beat, but the pad will not visually convey this - unsure on fix?
 Soln: remember what notes you pressed :P)

-### 1.1 (Main page 2)
-turns off all active notes (panic button)

-## Synth options
-The synth options are applied at note *start*
-That means that holding a note and changing synth parameters **will not do anything**, you have to trigger the note again to hear any changes
-**TODO**: Look at this?
-Does synthio allow the editing of currently playing notes?
-### 2.0 (Synth page 1)
-ADSR options, since there's only 1 osc at the moment there's not much to configure so I removed sustain.
-**If the notes played in the sequencer sound really plucky (and you don't want that), you have to increase the release a bit since they're only hit for a single clock cycle**

-### 2.1 (Synth page 2)
- - Filter Type [None, Low-pass, High-pass, Band-pass]
- - Filter Frequency [50Hz increments]

-### 2.2 (Synth page 3)
  - Mono-Legato [on, off]
  - Time [Lower = longer slide time, higher = faster]